elotroalex/chiens/_texts/translation.md

 - {:.i2} Kill the Whites!
 Kill the Whites!

 *(A collective hysteria.
-The scent of blood grows.
+The scent of blood rises.
 The Speaker dances the bamboula on the dais.)*

 - {:.sp} The Crowd.